xavdid/linear-task-tree/README.md

 A script to create a parent task and many subtasks in [Linear](https://linear.app/).

-> note: Currently hardcodes data about my workspace, so it won't be widely useful yet.
+> note: this is mostly for personal use so you won't be able to run it directly.
+Might be useful for learning though!

+## Structure

+Running this script gives you a single parent task and 1+ subtasks.
+Each subtask can declare blockers on other tasks.
+They'll all share a status and label.

 ## Motivation